suretarget/laravel-telegram-bot/readme.md

-With **Telegram Bot Manager** you can create simple *Telegram Bots* in no time and advanced bots in a few minutes. *Telegram Bot Manager* can do pretty much anything the [Telegram Bot API](https://core.telegram.org/bots/api) allows them to do, from sending simple notifications to your users to create full featured bots.
+With **Telegram Bot Manager** you can create simple *Telegram Bots* in no time and advanced bots in a few minutes. *Telegram Bot Manager* can do pretty much anything the [Telegram Bot API](https://core.telegram.org/bots/api) allows them to do, from sending simple notifications to your users to create full featured bots in a nice way with beautiful and easy to understand code.

-> There are some steps required to install and to configure the *Telegram Bot Manager*, and at the first look it seems overwhelming, but trust me, when you done it at least one time, next times it will take you less than a minute to install and to configure it.
+> There are some steps required to install and to configure the *Telegram Bot Manager*, and at the first look it can seem overwhelming, but trust me, when you done it at least one time, next times it will take you less than a minute to install and to configure the package.

 ## Table of contents